maurymarkowitz/RetroBASIC/README.md

 ## Running RetroBASIC

 RetroBASIC is meant to be used with an existing program source file, not interactively.
 To run it, use ```./retrobasic program.bas```.
 It will accept any text file as input and report errors if it cannot properly parse it.
 If parsing succeeds, the program begins running immediately.
-Most programs should run correctly, although file I/O is not currently implemented, and INPUT statements with multiple assignments currently require returns between each value.
+Most programs should run correctly, although file I/O is not currently implemented, user functions return zero, and INPUT statements with multiple assignments currently require returns between each value.

 ## Building RetroBASIC